indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 ### Example
 Given a Telescope with aperture 100mm F/5.6 fitted with a camera with 2.5"/px in a typical night with a seeing of 1.8" we need to calculate our Critical Focus.

-In this case we take larger value of 2.5" as we can not resolve 1.8" with our system.
+In this case we take the larger value of 2.5" as we can not resolve 1.8" with our system.

 **NCFZ = 0.00871 <sup>.</sup> 2.5 <sup>.</sup> 100 <sup>.</sup> 5.6<sup>2</sup> = 68um**